 Call us

-Almost every minor or major milestone in our life has some financial aspect attached to it.
+Almost every minor or major milestone in our lives has some financial aspect attached to it.
 This could be relocating to another city or country, sending your child to a renowned college, purchasing a car or house or starting a new business!
-While these events certainly have an emotional value, they come for a price.
-And to ensure that money does not come in the way of fulfilling these goals, you need to equip yourself with an endowment plan.
+While these events certainly have an emotional value, they often come at a price.
+To ensure that capital does not come in the way of fulfilling these goals, you can equip yourself with an endowment plan.

-In a traditional life insurance plan, a death benefit is paid out to the nominee in the event of unfortunate death of the life assured during the policy term.
-An endowment plan has a dual benefit of life insurance and savings.
+In a traditional life insurance plan, the nominee receives a death benefit if the life assured passes away during the policy term.
+An endowment plan has the dual benefit of life insurance and savings.

-An endowment policy is a type of savings life insurance policy that helps you save your money systematically throughout the policy term and then receive the benefits on maturity.
-While endowment plans also have a death benefit, as savings plans, they serve the purpose of helping you save a financial corpus for the future when you need to fulfil some major financial goals such as your child’s education, retirement, or down payment on a home.
+An endowment policy is a type of savings life insurance policy that helps you save funds systematically throughout the policy term and then receive the benefits on maturity.
+While endowment plans also have a death benefit, like savings plans, they serve the purpose of helping you save a financial corpus for the future.
+This corpus can be useful for fulfilling major financial goals such as your child’s education, retirement, or down payment on a house.

 Individual, Non-Linked, Non-Participating, Life Insurance Savings Plan (UIN:110N152V11)